safi-io/mathEquationGenerator/README.md

 - **Score Tracking**: Tracks the number of correct answers out of the total number of attempts.

 ## File Structure
-- main.cpp: The main program file containing the implementation of the arithmetic quiz.
+- `main.cpp`: The main program file containing the implementation of the arithmetic quiz.

 ## Dependencies
 This project requires a C++ compiler that supports C++11 or later.
 No additional libraries are needed beyond the C++ Standard Library.